fewlinesco/connect-js/management/README.md

 ### removeIdentityFromUser

 Used to remove an Identity from a User.
-The function returns a boolean.
+The function returns true if the removal worked.

 ```ts
 import { removeIdentityFromUser } from "@fewlines/connect-management";